Since July, 2007 Bill Ring has

 page for more information.
 See the Show

 Announcements page for details of upcoming appearances.
+All recordings

 In 2002, Bill moved from New York City, his life-long

 home, to a renovated barn in the Catskills, where he set up the recording